 What is Water Pollution

 The water pollution is the process of contamination of water bodies such as rivers, lakes, ponds, oceans and more.
 When pollutants which have not been treated to get their harmful compounds decreased enter in the water ecosystem, the effects of water pollution are something that happens naturally.
-The consequences of this disaster impact the life of most form of lives such as animals of all kinds (including ground and water species), humans and plants of all type.
+The consequences of this disaster impact the life of most forms of life such as animals of all kinds (including ground and water species), humans and plants of all types.

 High levels of water pollution lead to other causes of contamination such as land pollution, disease spreading, and extermination of entire animal species.